Mattress Myths Winnipeg MB: Discover Truths & Buying Tips

-Being able to sort through the clutter of information in the mattress industry and hone in on what matters to you – a GREAT night’s sleep – will help you make an informed purchase.
-Before you visit a mattress retailer, arm yourself with a healthy dose of common sense and learn the difference between myth and truth. (watch related video)
+Being able to sort through the clutter of information in the mattress industry and hone in on what matters to you - a GREAT night's sleep - will help you make an informed purchase.
+Before you visit a mattress retailer, arm yourself with a healthy dose of common sense and learn the difference between myth and truth.
+Understanding mattress buying advice and mattress facts can significantly enhance your purchasing experience. (watch related video)

 Myth 1.
 Replace your mattress every 8 years.

 The Better Sleep Council recommends replacing your mattress every 7-10 years, depending on comfort and support.
-The truth is that the life of a mattress varies wildly, which may depend on your body size and how you sleep as well as how you take care of it and how often you rotate it.
+The truth about mattresses is that their lifespan varies wildly, which may depend on your body size and how you sleep as well as how you take care of it and how often you rotate it.

 Myth 2.
 A firm mattress is the best mattress for your back.